What Is a Meyer Lemon and How Is It Different From a Regular Lemon?

 Meyer lemons have a deep yellow skin and dark yellow pulp.
 Their skin is smoother than that of a regular lemon.
 And they're smaller in size and more round than regular lemons.

 When it comes to taste, it's easy to tell a Meyer lemon from a regular lemon.
-They are less acidic and sweeter in taste.
+They are less acidic and sweeter.
 In fact, when Cook's Illustrated conducted a pH test, they found standard lemon juice to be 1.3 times more acidic than Meyer lemon juice.
 There's even a difference in the the rinds of the two lemons — the Meyer lemon has a much more fragrant rind when zested.

 Can You Substitute One for the Other?